La’Angum Learning Center teacher Mary Azure

 PAMBE Ghana’s Global Market Backs La’Angum Learning Center

-PAMBE Ghana’s Global Market opens on November 1st in a beautiful space donated by the Sherman family of Oklahoma City.
+PAMBE Ghana’s Global Market opened on November 1st in a beautiful space donated by the Sherman family of Oklahoma City.
 This generous family along with volunteers and donors from OKC have embraced the meaning of La’Angum- “Many Hands Make Light Work” and are joining to make the Global Market a reality.

 What can customers expect when entering the doors of PAMBE Ghana’s Global Market?
 As they walk in, they will see an array of unique fair trade items from around the world.
 They will no doubt come across something delightful that they haven’t seen before.
-And,
+And, they will be greeted by volunteers who support the mission of PAMBE Ghana.

 By making a purchase, customers are sending joy and support from Oklahoma to children and their families in a small place far away, because all profits from the Global Market go to support and enhance La’Angum Learning Center.
 In addition, buying fair trade arts insures that the artisans receive a fair price for their work.